PolyhedralDev/TerraDocs/_sources/api/concepts/events.rst.txt

     :language: java

 .. note::
-    To access the :javadoc:`Platform` instance in your addon, use :ref:`dependency injection<dependency-injection>`.
+    To access the :javadoc:`Platform` instance in your addon, use :doc:`Dependency Injection <dependency-injection>`.

 .. note::
     You'll generally want to register event listeners in your addon's entry point(s).